Survey of Malware Analysis through Control Flow Graph using Machine Learning: Results

-To overcome the existing drawbacks of inefficient and non-effective graph mining techniques that commonly rely on handcrafted features and ensemble methods, Yan et al.\cite{yan2019classifying} proposed a malware classification tool that utilizes the graph mining capabilities of Deep Graph Convolution Network (DGCNN).
-As the CFG follows a heterogeneous data structure, therefore is in variable size of tensors, therefore it requires a graph machine learning approach to be considered.
-First, the CFG is extracted using a commercial reverse engineering software called IDA Pro.
+To overcome the existing drawbacks of inefficient and ineffective graph mining techniques that commonly rely on handcrafted features and ensemble methods, Yan et al.\cite{yan2019classifying} proposed a malware classification tool that utilizes the graph mining capabilities of Deep Graph Convolution Network (DGCNN).
+As the CFG follows a heterogeneous data structure, therefore is in tensor of variable size.
+Hence, it requires a graph machine learning approach to be considered.
+First, the CFG is extracted using a commercial reverse engineering software called IDA Pro \cite{idapro}.
 Then, the CFG of unordered size is converted to a fixed size and order.
 Finally, the CFG tensor is fed to DGCNN to learn to classify using the Adam optimizer.
-Experiments on MSKCFG \cite{ronen2018microsoft} and YANCFG \cite{yancfg, virustotal} datasets, each containing more than 10000 samples were conducted and evaluated with 5-fold cross-validation.
-According to the evaluation, the model was able to achieve an average F-1 score of 0.97 in the MSKCFG dataset, and around 0.8 in the YANCFG dataset.
-Due to the generic approach, the model is capable to be deployed in the cloud for real-time malware classification by a generic user.
+Experiments on MSKCFG \cite{ronen2018microsoft} and YANCFG \cite{yancfg, virustotal} datasets, each containing more than 10000 samples, were conducted and evaluated with 5-fold cross-validation.
+According to the evaluation, the model achieved an average F-1 score of 0.97 in the MSKCFG dataset and around 0.8 in the YANCFG dataset.
+Due to the generic approach, the model can be deployed in the cloud for real-time malware classification by a generic user.